-OxygenOS 5.1.6 update for OnePlus 6 adds selfie portrait mode, battery placement in status bar, and more
+OnePlus 6 gets OxygenOS 5.1.6 update: Adds selfie Portrait mode and more features

 OnePlus has announced that it is rolling out the latest OxygenOS 5.1.6 update for the OnePlus 6, the company’s latest flagship smartphone.
-The update brings a ton of new features to the smartphone, including Portrait mode for the front-facing camera, support for VoLTE on Idea network, the ability to show the battery percentage in the status bar, and much more.
+The update brings a number of new features to the OnePlus 6, including Portrait mode for selfies, support for VoLTE on Idea network and the the ability to show the battery percentage in the status bar.
+The OnePlus 6 update is an over-the-air update and users should see it reflected in their settings.

-Perhaps the highlight of OxygenOS 5.1.6 is that it brings front-facing bokeh effect feature.
-Now, a 16MP front-facing snapper will be able to blur the background of the subject with any issues.
-Additionally, OnePlus had added a preview for Light bokeh effect in Portrait Mode but for the back camera only.
+The highlight of OxygenOS 5.1.6 is that it brings front-facing bokeh effect feature or Portrait mode for selfies.
+What this means is that 16MP front-facing camera will be able to blur the background of the subject with any issues.
+So for those who were waiting to take selfies with a blurred background, the latest update will add this feature.
+OnePlus had added a preview for Light bokeh effect in Portrait Mode, but for the rear camera only.

 OxygenOS 5.1.6 also brings Idea 4G VoLTE support for the OnePlus 6 users in India.
 The software update also fixes stability issues with dual-SIM cards in the device.
 Plus, it also optimises call quality in the OnePlus 6.
 Additionally, OxygenOS 5.1.6 brings support for battery percentage in the status bar view on the screen.

-It also improves ringtone volume and sound quality as well.
+The new update also improves ringtone volume and sound quality as well.
 Other notable additions include an option to schedule time for Do Not Disturb (DND) mode, optimises power consumption and improved system stability, enables a dual-4G option in SIM and network settings, and smart answer for Bluetooth devices.
 The latter function enables automatic answering of incoming calls when connecting a Bluetooth device, a headset, for instance.

 Also read: OnePlus 6 review: A no-nonsense flagship